lawik/notes/DAGs and data.md

 Airbyte: sources & destinations (overall name connectors) They derive some connectors from Yaml.
 Don't love that.
 But some stuff is Java.
 It is a mess of assorted things.

+José Valim brings the bomb: GenStage is a producer/consumer or source/sink API.
+In the standard library.
+Any library that exposes one or more Stages provides demand-driven performant and reasonable staged execution.